EliaTorre/hmmrnn/README.md

 ### reverse.py

-Implements the Reverse class for reverse engineering analysis of trained RNNs.
+Implements the Reverse class for reverse engineering analysis of RNNs for quick visualization after training.
 Features:
 - Principal Component Analysis (PCA) of hidden states
 - 2D and 3D visualization of latent trajectories
 - Analysis of explained variance